geetikavasistha-01/Plume/README.md

 ---

-*Built as part of an ISRO-aligned air quality research initiative — turning satellites into a national air quality sensor network, one grid cell at a time.*
+*Plume — turning satellites into a national air quality sensor network, one grid cell at a time.*